koraytugay/koraytugay.github.io/content/various/maven.md

 - Supports archetypes.
 Maven archetypes are predefined project templates that can be used to generate new projects which contain all of the folders and files needed to get started.

 ## Settings
 Maven has a global `settings.xml` and a user-specific `settings.xml` that are used for configuration.
 Installing maven via homebrew, the global `settings.xml` ends up in `/usr/local/Cellar/maven/3.6.1/libexec/conf` and is basically an empty file with documenting the structure of the file.
-The individiual settings file is found under the `.m2` folder.
+The user-specific settings file is found under the `.m2` folder.

 When both files exist, maven merge the contents, user-specific settings taking precedence.